-Typically, this is for forms that you would need a certain degree of security to access, either via secure log on or perhaps a secure link in an email or text (where the access to the link acts as your log-in).
+Typically, this is for business documents that you would need a certain degree of security to access, either via secure log-on or perhaps a secure link in an email or text (where the access to the link acts as your log-in).
 Of all the versions of eSignature, this is the most often used, because it doesn’t require extreme extra steps for security.
-With that being said, it still provides a high degree of safety and is fully trusted to protect your data in all but the highest security of environments.
+With that being said, it still provides a high degree of safety and is fully trusted to protect your data in all but the highest security environments.
 If you’re looking for something more secure, though, read on.

 In simple language, AES has to be connected directly to the person signing, and they should be the only person with access to it, so the data should be safe after signing.
 Not all of these elements are unique to AES, but they are all required at this level of security.